 The life of distribution transformers has been found to be highly variable.
 The degree and length of time at high load is a significant factor in determining the life of a transformer.
-There are many other factors affecting life however such as over voltage on the supply, surges and exposure to lightning.
+There are many other factors affecting life, however, such as overvoltage on the supply, fault passages and exposure to lightning.
 The latter exposure varies according to location.

 Older transformers typically fail finally during a lightning storm.
-Lightning storms are intermittent in the Nelson area and five to ten transformers only are permanently damaged during major storms each year, however not all such failures are old transformers.
+Lightning storms are intermittent in the Nelson area and only five to ten transformers are permanently damaged during major storms each year, however not all such failures are old transformers.

-The overall in service failure rate of transformers has been very low over the past 10 years at approximately 150kVA per year.
-The in service failure rate of transformers is not expected to rise.
+The overall in-service failure rate of transformers has been very low over the past 10 years at approx. 150kVA per year.
+The in-service failure rate of transformers is not expected to rise.